 The reason this has been exciting for the marketplace is that now you have a mechanism that allows you to target exclusively non-accredited investors so that they can participate in your offering.

-It could theoretically be used in EB5 if somebody who put forth a project, determined that it made sense to include an offering that targeted non-accredited investors and wanted to focus on doing a small portion of the offering using this exemption.
+It could theoretically be used if somebody who puts forth an EB5 project, determined that it made sense to include an offering that targeted non-accredited investors and wanted to focus on doing a small portion of the offering using this exemption.

 Kurt: The term crowdfunding can mean something much broader than what we see in Title III.
 Isn't that right?